By: Dipesh Navsaria, MPH, MSLIS, MD, FAAP

 study showed a 166% increase in hospital breastfeeding success after implementing a 12-hour delay in baby's first bath compared to those bathed within the first couple hours.

 Dry skin: Vernix, a waxy white substance that coats a baby's skin before birth, acts as a natural moisturizer and may have anti-bacterial properties.

 Learn more about vernix here.
 The American Academy of Pediatrics (AAP) advises that it's best to leave vernix on a newborns' skin for a while to help prevent their delicate skin from drying out.
 This is especially important for preemies, as their skin is highly prone to injury.

 Note: Babies of mothers with HIV or the Hepatitis viruses will still be bathed after the initial breastfeed in order to decrease risk to hospital staff and family members.

 How often do babies need a bath once they are home?

 Newborns don't need a bath every day.
 They rarely sweat or get dirty enough to need a full bath that often.

 Three baths per week during baby's first year may be enough.
 Bathing more frequently can dry out your baby's skin.

 Can my baby have a bath before the umbilical cord falls off?

-Only give your newborn sponge baths until the stump of the umbilical cord falls off, which usually happens by about eight weeks of age.
+Only give your newborn sponge baths until the stump of the umbilical cord falls off, which usually happens by about one or two weeks of age.
 If it remains beyond that time, there may be other issues at play.
-See the baby's doctor if the cord has not dried up and fallen off by the time the baby is two months old.
+See the baby's doctor if the cord has not dried up and fallen off by the time the baby is 2 months old.